Skip to content

 Hardware TokenPhysical device that stores cryptographic secrets and performs authentication operations, used as a possession factor in multi-factor authentication.

 A hardware token is a tamper-resistant physical device that generates or holds credentials used to prove identity.
-Examples include FIDO2 security keys (YubiKey, Titan Key, SoloKey), OATH TOTP/HOTP fobs (RSA SecurID), PIV/CAC smartcards, and chip-based EMV payment cards.
-Hardware tokens are stronger than passwords and TOTP apps because the private key never leaves the device, the device is bound to a physical user, and modern FIDO2 keys bind authentication to the origin to defeat phishing.
-Risks include loss, theft, supply-chain compromise, and side-channel attacks on poorly designed devices; lifecycle and revocation processes are essential.
+Examples include FIDO2 security keys (YubiKey, Google Titan, SoloKey), OATH TOTP/HOTP fobs, PIV/CAC smartcards, and chip-based EMV payment cards.
+They are stronger than passwords or app-based TOTP because the private key never leaves the secure element, and modern FIDO2/WebAuthn keys cryptographically bind each assertion to the site origin — so a credential phished on a look-alike domain is simply unusable, which is why FIDO2 is the reference for "phishing-resistant MFA."

 Issuing FIDO2 hardware tokens to all administrators to meet phishing-resistant MFA requirements.